nonopolarity/personal-site/src/posts/2020-04-14-different-ways-of-getting-react-context-val.md

 ---

 Recently I am refactoring our code base for extracting out similar logic to [React Context](https://reactjs.org/docs/context.html).
-Since our code base has maintained by several developers over the years, there are a lot of different kinds of coding style.
+Since our code base has been maintained by several developers over the years, there are a lot of different kinds of coding style.
 I would like to write a post to note down how to use React Context value in different situations.

-Supposed we have a context look like the following:
+Suppose we have a context that looks like the following:

 ```javascript
 import React from 'react';